bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 401

-4. Scenario 4: User is logged in and tries to add a empty comment
+4. Scenario 4: User is logged in and tries to add an empty comment

 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create POST request to `{{BASE_URL}}api/tasks/task_id/comments`